 For best result Tamiflu must be taken within the first 48 hours of symptoms.

 Tamiflu acts as a neuraminidase inhibitor meaning, among other things, that it inhibits infected cells from transmitting virions to other parts of the body.
-Neuraminidase is used to cleave the bond between an infected cell and a virion, when that process is inhibited by introduction of Tamiflu, the infection is slowed or even halted totally allowing the body to fight the infection.
+Neuraminidase is used to cleave the

 (http://www.fluwikie.com/index.php?n=Consequences.NeuraminidaseInhibitors)